Puyo Tetris Battle... START!

 There is only one problem with the game, the controls.
 I was playing on the Nintendo Switch, so the PS4 version may not have this problem.
 Rotating and setting the tetriminos or puyos fell into places I did not want them at.
 It seems the analog sticks cause this problem way too much for me.
 I would be moments away from victory and would mess it up due to this analog glitch.
 One wrong move and the whole thing is messed up.
 The only way I could rectify this was to play with the JoyCons attached in handheld mode or with the pro controller.
 While that is a good way to play, sometimes you want to play this on a bigger screen.

 I can play Puyo Puyo Tetris for hours on end.
 It just shows that simplicity in games can bring the most enjoyment.
-I am impressed on the versatility and the variety that is in this game.
-There is no doubt in my mind that Puyo Puyo Tetris is a fantastic game that both gamers and non gamers will love.
+I am impressed by the versatility and the variety that is in this game.
+There is no doubt in my mind that Puyo Puyo Tetris is a fantastic game that both gamers and non-gamers will love.